 Among those who had adopted cloud computing, 33% reported increased flexibility of access to technology as an achieved business objective.
 This was followed by improvements in uptime and the reliability of IT at 31%, reductions in the risk of data loss at 30% and improvements in IT service levels.

 Early adopters are benefiting from genuine improvements in workflow and the services delivered to their clients.
 For instance, with a cloud solution such as Infrastructure as a Service (IaaS) it is really easy to add or remove a user meaning that an SME can grow and shrink with business needs.
 The costs to facilitate this are generally less than adding a user to an on-premise environment and this makes it easier for an SME to react to changes quicker and be more flexible in their business approach.

-But despite going mainstream, data security, privacy and dependence on internet access remained some of the biggest concerns around cloud.
+But despite going mainstream, data security, privacy and dependence on internet access remained some of the biggest concerns around the cloud.
 These concerns are slowly being alleviated through improvements in connectivity and technology as well as companies having a pragmatic approach as to what is acceptable downtime in their environment.
-For example a company may apply different weightings to the key line of business application than to their e-their e-mail system, they may be happy not to invoice for a day, but would need to know that if there is an issue with e-mail that there will be some measurable form of contingency that can be acted upon relatively quickly.
+For example, a company may apply different weightings to the key line of business application than to their e-their e-mail system, they may be happy not to invoice for a day but would need to know that if there is an issue with an e-mail that there will be some measurable form of contingency that can be acted upon relatively quickly.
 Careful planning is therefore key to ensuring that user performance expectations can be assessed and managed with the correct technical solution.

 Patrick Leggett – Director at Xperience Group, Irish News 15/10/2013.